edwinm/snippets/README.md

 If your site has an RSS (or Atom) feed, make it discoverable for RSS readers.
 Put the following code in your HTML head.

-Example for a RSS feed:
+Example for an RSS feed:

 ```html
 <link rel="alternate" type="application/rss+xml" title="My site name" href="https://example.com/feed.rss.xml" />